EQI.org Home | Obedience vs Cooperation

 A girl gets raped by three other teens from wealthy families.
 She refuses to report it.
 She says she is afraid they will hurt her or kill her if she reports it.
 She also says she is also afraid she would not be believed.
 She is afraid they would hire lawyers and defend themselves and attack her character by calling her a liar, saying she is promiscuous etc.

-In this case there would be less for defense and physical or character attacks if the teens who raped her were not so afraid of punishment.
+In this case there would be less need for defense and physical or character attacks if the teens who raped her were not so afraid of punishment.
 If you take fear of punishment out of the equation you will get much more honesty and cooperation, not to mention empathy from those responsible.

 Next is a true story, to the best of my knowledge.